 The Sentinel Chicken Surveillance Programme is used to provide an early warning of increased flavivirus activity in Australia.
-The main viruses of concern are Murray Valley encephalitis (MVE) and Kunjin which cause the potentially fatal disease Australian encephalitis in humans.
-These viruses are enzootic in parts of the north-east Kimberley region of Western Australia and the Northern Territory but are epizootic in other areas of the Kimberley and in north Queensland.
+The two main viruses of concern are Murray Valley encephalitis (MVE) which causes the potentially fatal disease Australian encephalitis in humans and Kunjin virus which generally causes a milder form of disease (encephalitic or non-encephalitic) known as Kunjin virus disease .
+These viruses are enzootic in parts of the north-east Kimberley region of Western Australia and the Northern Territory but are epizootic in other areas of the Kimberlev and in north Queensland.
 MVE virus is also responsible for occasional severe epidemics of Australian encephalitis in eastern Australia.
 The most recent was in 1974 when there were 13 fatalities and cases were reported from all mainland States.
-Since then, 67 cases have been reported and all but two of these were from the north of Australia.
+Since then, 48 cases of Australian encephalitis have been reported and all but one of these were from the north of Australia.